fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 improved through experiment, and used.
 Programming is where ideas and theories meet reality.
 This is where computer science can become an experimental discipline, rather than pure theory, and impact the world.
 In this context, as in many others, it is essential that programming is an expression of well-tried practices as well as the theories.

+A 1995 U.S. government “blue book” defines computer science like this: “The systematic study of computing systems and computation.
+The body of knowledge resulting from this discipline contains theories for understanding computing systems and methods; design methodology, algorithms, and tools; methods for the testing of concepts; methods of analysis and verification; and knowledge representation and implementation.”

+Wikipedia defines it as: “Computer science, or computing science, is the study of the theoretical foundations of information and computa- tion and their implementation and application in computer systems.
+Computer science has many sub-fields; some emphasize the computation of specific results (such as computer graphics), while others (such as computational complexity theory) relate to properties of computational problems.
+Still others focus on the challenges in implementing computations.
+For example, programming language theory studies approaches to describing computations, while computer programming applies specific programming languages to solve specific computational problems.”

 8. Where in the design, construction, and use of a ship is software used?